Skip to main content

 FAQ

-You can use a limit order when:
+When can a limit order be considered?

-If your limit (LMT) order is not completely filled by the end of the trading day, the system will typically treat any unfilled portion as a new order on the following trading day depending on the Time in Force selected.
-This means the order will remain active.
+If your limit (LMT) order is not completely filled by the end of the trading day, the handling of the unfilled portion depends on the Time in Force selected.

 Explore other order types